bengeisler/TcLog/README.md

 - `E_RollingInterval.None`: Do not create a new log file.
 - `E_RollingInterval.Hourly`: Create a new log file every hour
 - `E_RollingInterval.Daily`: Create a new log file daily
-- E_RollingInterval.Monthly`: Create a new log file every month.
+- `E_RollingInterval.Monthly`: Create a new log file every month.

 The log file is only created when a message is triggered.

 ### Delete old log files
-Um keine Schwemme an veralteten Logs zu erzeugen kann eine Lebensdauer von Logs festgelegt werden.
-Die Methode `DeleteLogsAfterDays(days)` von `TcLogCore` konfiguriert diese.
-Logdateien, deren Lebenszeit überschritten wurde, werden automatisch um Mitternacht gelöscht.
+To get rid of old log files, a lifespan of logs can be set with help of the method `DeleteLogsAfterDays(days)` of `TcLogCore`.
+Log files whose lifespan exceed the specified limit will automatically be deleted at midnight.

 ## Customizing the logging
 ### Use of multiple loggers